aexoden/ff4-documentation/graphics.rst

 with the previously-specified bits for the tile to determine the final index into the palette.

+The tables for the overworld and underworld are both 8192 bytes each, but the table for the moon is only 5056 bytes (158 tiles instead of 256).

 The palette data itself is standard SNES palette data, loaded from the offset listed in the following table: